Temperature control: food safety tips

 • check the time between cooking food and chilling it - this shouldn’t be longer than one to two hours

-When you’re serving or displaying chilled food you can keep it above 8 degrees Celcius for a maximum of four hours.
+When you’re serving or displaying chilled food you can keep it above 8 degrees Celsius for a maximum of four hours.
 You can only do this once.
 Then you must throw away the food or keep it chilled until it’s used.

 Cooling